ktool Public API#

 Return image metadata as a dictionary of json-serializable keys and objects

-- vm_check(address: int) bool #
+vm_check(address: int) bool#

 Check if an address resolves within the VM translation table

-- get_int_at(address: int, length: int, vm=False, section_name=None) int #
+get_int_at(address: int, length: int, vm=False, section_name=None) int#

-is true, then falls through to Slice().get_int_at(address, length)
+Method that performs VM address translation if vm is true, then falls through to Slice().get_int_at(address, length)

-- load_struct(address: int, struct_type: Struct, vm=True, section_name=None, endian='little', force_reload=True) Struct #
+read_struct(address: int, struct_type: Struct, vm=True, section_name=None, endian='little', force_reload=True) Struct#

-.
-This struct will be cached; if we need to for some reason reload the struct at this address, passforce_reload=True
+Load a struct of struct_type from address, performing address translation if vm.
+This struct will be cached; if we need to for some reason reload the struct at this address, pass force_reload=True

-- get_str_at(address: int, length: int, vm=True, section_name=None) str #
+read_fixed_len_str(address: int, length: int, vm=True, section_name=None) str#

-Load a fixed-length string from
+Load a fixed-length string from address with the size length.

-- get_cstr_at(address: int, limit: int = 0, vm=True, section_name=None) str #
+read_cstr(address: int, limit: int = 0, vm=True, section_name=None) str#

-Load a null-terminated string from
+Load a null-terminated string from address, stopping after limit if :python:limit is set

 MachOFile#